iter8-tools/iter8/mkdocs/docs/tutorials/load-test/percentilesandslos.md

   upperLimit: 500
 ```

-The above values ensure the following.
+The above values ensure the following in this example.

 1. The 50th, 75th, 90th, 95th, 97.5th, 99th, and 99.9th latency percentile values are computed.
 2. The following SLOs are evaluated.